Buy Now, Pay Later (BNPL)...On Your Credit Card: Results

-Figure 3, Panel A disaggregates by the cardholder's age and shows a monotonic relationship between age and BNPL usage.
-The monotonic relationship is constant over time.
-Younger consumers spend a higher fraction on BNPL: especially those in their twenties.
-A regulator may be concerned younger consumers are less experienced and less financially sophisticated consumers of financial products and so are possibly in need of protections.
-Regulators may also evaluate these products role as gateway debt products.
-They may potentially be harmfully leading young consumers into a debt spiral of taking on increasingly expensive forms of debt.
-Or conversely, beneficially enabling young consumers to learn to prudently use low cost credit, improve their credit access and avoid relying on higher cost products.
+Regulators may be interested in evaluating BNPL's role as gateway debt products for young consumers who are inexperienced users of financial products.
+BNPL may potentially be harmfully leading young consumers into a debt spiral of taking on increasingly expensive forms of debt.
+Or conversely, BNPL may be beneficially enabling young consumers to learn to prudently use low cost credit, improve their credit access, and avoid relying on higher cost products.

-Figure 3, Panels B and C examines these relationships by the cardholder's location.
-These relationships were stable over time and therefore we aggregate 2021 data to ease presentation.
-In Panel B location is assigned based on postcode sector to the NUTS1 region: an official standardized unit of geography across European countries.\footnote{Office for National Statistics (ONS) Nomenclature of Territorial Units for Statistics First Tier (NUTS1)} For the UK, this contains Wales, Scotland, Northern Ireland and nine regions of England.
-Panel C disaggregates by the cardholder's location based on official UK urban-rural area classifications `ONS supergroup' \citep[classifications previously used to understand the covid pandemic in ][]{gathergood2021english,gathergood2021levelling,gathergood2021where}.\footnote{ \href{https://www.ons.gov.uk/methodology/geography/geographicalproducts/areaclassifications/2011areaclassifications}{https://www.ons.gov.uk/methodology/geography/geographicalproducts/areaclassifications/2011areaclassifications}}

-These show heterogeneity in BNPL usage across the UK.
-BNPL is more intensely used in the North East, North West and Scotland and much less so in the South East and South West.
-It is most used in `Urban Settlements', `Town and Country Living' (often towns across the UK), and `Countryside Living' (rural areas across the UK).
-BNPL is least used in `Affluent England' (primarily the commuter belt around London) and `Services and Industrial Legacy' (often parts of Northern England, Wales and Scotland where mining and other industries declined) areas.